AladdSheneDev/Rebecca/Readme.md

 1. **Attribution:** You may not present Rebecca as your own creation.
 Proper credit must be given to the original author.
 2. **Non-commercial use:** Rebecca may **not** be used for commercial purposes.
 3. **Modifications:** You may modify Rebecca and its files; however, all edits must be contributed back to the original Rebecca repository.
 4. **System prompt restrictions:** You may **not** modify the system prompt, except for changes related to specific functional modules (e.g., click system, YOLO integration, memory management, etc.).

+##IMPORTANT:
+1. I did not include the Yolo vision weights, so you have to download them manually.
+2. I did not include the Model file, you can get it here https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GGUF download the Q5_K_S

 ---